What is Pony Club?

-Pony Club NSW, established in 1946, is the largest recognised state body for pony clubs in Australia, and one of the largest association of riders in the world.
-Pony Club NSW is a not-for-profit youth organisation with all profits generated through club and event management invested into the development of horse riding in NSW through targeting grassroots, and development programs, competitions and education programs.
+Pony Club NSW, established in 1946, is the largest recognised state body for pony clubs in Australia and one of the largest associations of riders in the world.
+Pony Club NSW is a not-for-profit organisation invested into the development of horse riding in NSW through targeting grassroots, and elite development programs, competitions and education programs.

 Pony Club NSW exists to encourage horsemanship and horsemastership amongst its members.
 To provide appropriate coaching and competition, to raise awareness of sportsmanship and citizenship of its members, in order to assist its members to become proficient in their chosen sport.

 - encourage young people to ride and learn to enjoy all kinds of sport connected with horses and riding

 - provide instruction on riding and horsemanship and to instil in members proper animal care